zhouxiangni/ofcourse-zhou.github.io/README.md

 Overall, the coverage here is very classic, but my viewpoint might not be as traditional as you assume.
 Senior undergraduates should be able to follow.

-**The use of this course material for non-commetial teaching is permitted if you are granted by a written(email) agreement from me (xizhou@cityu.eud.hk) and the explicit statement the sourece of this material ( from Dr Xiang Zhou, School of
+**The use of this course material for non-commetial teaching is permitted if you are granted by a written(email) agreement from me (xizhou@cityu.eud.hk) and the explicit statement the sourece of this material (
+Acknowledge to _Dr Xiang Zhou, School of
-Data Science, City University of Hong Kong).
+Data Science, City University of Hong Kong_).
 Any commercial use for any form of benefit is not allowed(特别是中国大陆的在线培训班).**

 Acknowledgement :